PaulThe4/Assignment_3_CV/README.md

 Derived the motion tracking equation from fundamental principles.
 Computed motion function estimates using 2 consecutive frames from the dataset.
 Derived the procedure for performing Lucas-Kanade algorithm for affine motion tracking.
-Files:
-MotionTrackingEquation.pdf: Handwritten or typed derivation of the motion tracking equation.
-LucasKanadeAlgorithm.pdf: Handwritten or typed derivation of the Lucas-Kanade algorithm procedure.

 Problem 3: Disparity-Based Depth Estimation